rostools/r-cubed-intro/CONTRIBUTING.md

 - Participating in the discussions on issues.
 - Adding to lesson material.
-- Instructing a lesson.
+- Instructing a lesson or helping out.
-- Helping during the course.

 ## Participating in issue discussions :thought_balloon: :question: